-US tariffs: Trump cites ‘huge’ trade deficit with Switzerland
+US tariffs: Trump cites ‘big’ trade deficit with Switzerland

 Speaking to the press in Washington before leaving for New Jersey on Friday, Trump said “the problem with Switzerland is that we have a $40 billion [CHF32.16 billion] deficit.
-I spoke to Switzerland yesterday, but we have a $40 billion deficit, it’s a huge deficit”.
+I spoke to Switzerland yesterday, but we have a $40 billion deficit.
+That’s a big deficit”.
 His remarks were reported by the Italian news agencies ANSA and Adnkronos.

 Trump thus corroborated the explanations given earlier on Friday by Swiss Finance Minister Karin Keller-Sutter, who also currently holds the country’s rotating presidency.
 According to Keller-Sutter, Trump believes Switzerland “steals” nearly CHF40 billion from the US every year because of the trade deficit.